Skip to content

 View current rates

-Usually, buyers pay earnest money to a third party, such as a title company or escrow agent, to hold in until closing.
-Depositing the money with an independent party helps to ensure that the funds are kept in a secure, neutral location until they are needed.
+Homebuyers give the earnest money to a third party, such as a title company, attorney, or the seller's real estate agency, to hold until closing.
+Depositing the money with an independent party helps keep the funds secure and neutral until needed.

 Book time to talk

-If the sale goes through as planned, the $5,000 earnest money deposit is applied toward the home's purchase price at the closing and becomes part of your down payment.
-However, if the sale doesn't go through for some reason, the fate of the earnest money will depend on the specific circumstances and the terms of the sales contract.
+If the sale goes through as planned, the seller applies the $6,000 earnest money deposit toward the home's purchase price at closing.
+It becomes part of your down payment.

 Get pre-approved